 I applied two coats of Aviary on my table and sealed it with Tough Coat for durability.

 I swapped out the original wooden knob with my favorite Embossed Glass Drum Knob from Rustic Brands.
+(Update: This company no longer carries hardware.
+You can find similar knobs at Hobby Lobby!)

 I used the same knob on my recent Mustard Seed Yellow Empire Dresser too.